Tree

 Introduction

-The Tree cluster provides a series of components that generate parametric diagrams of multi-phased tree systems, both Unitary and Non-Unitary, based on the groundbreaking research in the stages of tree development.
-These components offer a powerful tool for understanding and visualizing the complex structures of trees, which have been the subject of extensive study in the field of arboriculture.
+The Tree cluster provides a series of components that generate parametric diagrams of tree systems, based on research in the stages of tree development.
+These components offer a powerful tool for understanding and visualizing the complex structures of trees, which have been the subject of extensive study in arboriculture.

-The study of the stages of the tree development has its roots in the pioneering work of Pierre Raimbault, who published a series of two seminal papers titled The management of ornamental trees Part 1 Raimbault et al. (1993), Part 2 Raimbault et al. (1995).
-These two papers laid the foundation for the analysis and diagnosis of the aerial parts of trees.
-Raimbault's work provided a framework for understanding the growth patterns and structural organization of trees, which has since been refined and expanded by subsequent researchers.
+Early work on tree development was pioneered by Pierre Raimbault, whose two seminal papers The management of ornamental trees Part 1 Raimbault et al. (1993), Part 2 Raimbault et al. (1995) laid the foundation for analyzing and diagnosing the aerial parts of trees.
+His framework provided one of the first systematic approaches to describing tree growth patterns and structural organization.

 Component Usage